 Conclusion: Pigeon is Your Local Guide

-When you’re conducting a local search, the Pigeon update makes sure you get results that are most relevant to you right where you’re at during the time of search.
+When you’re conducting a local search, the Pigeon update makes sure you get results that are most relevant to you right where you’re at during the time of the search.
 Working off of the prior three algorithm updates, Google created Pigeon to give you local search results that you actually want: they’re nuanced, legitimate results—not spam— that are physically near to you.
 For searchers and local businesses alike, Pigeon provides an excellent experience for Google’s users.